7 MMA Fighters With Incredible Ape Indices

 His ape index of 8" is the second highest in the UFC today and is only half an inch less than the highest, which is possessed by Jon Jones.
 Kevin Lee has a 1" reach advantage over the tallest fighter in his division, James Vick, who stands at 6'3".
 He also has the same reach as former UFC heavyweight champion, Cain Velasquez.

 6) Miguel Torres

-Miguel Torres is a Mexican-American mixed martial artist who currently competes in the World Series of Fighting's bantamweight division.
-He is a former WEC bantamweight champion and has also competed in the UFC.
+Miguel Torres is a former WEC bantamweight champion and has also competed in the UFC.

 Standing at 5'9" and with a reach of 76", he has a significant advantage over the average fighter in his division.
 He is 2" taller than the 5'7" average and has an outrageous 7" reach advantage over the average reach of 69".
 His reach is equal to the average seen in light heavyweight division.

-His ape index is 7'' and he actually has the longest reach in the World Series of Fighting's bantamweight division.
-He has a 4" reach advantage over the tallest fighter in the UFC's bantamweight division, George Roop, who stands at 6'1".
-He also has a 2" reach advantage over Conor McGregor, who is in the weight class above him and currently holds the record for longest reach in the UFC's featherweight division at 74".
+His ape index is 7'' and he has held the longest reach in the bantamweight division of every promotion he has competed in.
+He has a 4" reach advantage over one of the tallest fighters to ever compete in the UFC's bantamweight division, George Roop, who stands at 6'1".
+He also has a 2" reach advantage over the first fighter to hold two UFC titles at the same time, Conor McGregor, who currently holds the record for longest reach in the UFC's featherweight division at 74".
 Last but not least, he has a 1.5" reach advantage over MMA heavyweight legend, Fedor Emelianenko.

 5) Paul Daley